A ten-years knowledge and research programme 2010–2019

 In 2019, at the end of the 10-year funding programme, the Centre had made significant contributions to the global urban development by a large a number of local and comparative studies, projects and interventions.
 The whole became more than the sum of the parts.

 This site will be updated with remaining publications and possible other things in 2020, and then the site will be used as an archive for the Centre without any more updates.
 This is not likely to happen before June 2020, and will be communicated through our social media channels.

-Our approach is to bring different actors together, from research and practice, from society and citizens, who together co-create knowledge and understanding that promotes sustainable urban futures.
-We provide the arena for addressing questions and urban challenges no single actor can manage alone.
+The Mistra Urban Futures approach was to bring different actors together, from research and practice, from society and citizens, to co-create knowledge and understanding that promote sustainable urban futures.
+Hence, Mistra Urban Futures provided an arena for addressing questions and urban challenges, sometimes called "wicked issues", no single actor can manage alone.

-At Mistra Urban Futures many different competences and disciplines meet.
-People from a wide range of research fields and expertise work participate: from business, sociology, political science, architecture, biology, physical resource theory, law, human ecology, engineering sciences to design.
+At Mistra Urban Futures many different competences and disciplines met.
+People from a wide range of research fields and expertise work participated: from business, sociology, political science, architecture, biology, physical resource theory, law, human ecology, engineering sciences to design.

-In addition to the more project-specific publications, some articles reflecting on the way the Centre works have been published.
+In addition to the more project-specific publications, recently several books, book chapters and articles reflecting on the way the Centre works have been published.
 See suggestions below.

 Organising for Co-Production: Local Interaction Platforms for Urban Sustainability

 This article suggests that local interaction platforms (LIPs) as developed within Mistra Urban Futures are innovative responses to the challenges of bridging between different types of knowledge and stakeholders.

 Perry, B., Patel, Z., Bretzer, Y. N., & Polk, M. (2018).
 Organising for Co-Production: Local Interaction Platforms for Urban Sustainability.
 Politics and Governance, 6(1), 189. doi:10.17645/pag.v6i1.1228